Hurricane Fiona blasts Turks and Caicos Islands as a "life-threatening" Category 3 storm

 "Storms are unpredictable," Premier Washington Misick said in a statement from London, where he was attending the funeral of Queen Elizabeth II.
 "You must therefore take every precaution to ensure your safety."

-It was forecast to weaken before running into easternmost Canada over the weekend.
+Fiona was forecast to weaken before running into easternmost Canada over the weekend.
+It was not expected to threaten the U.S. mainland.

-The broad storm kept dropping copious rain over the Dominican Republic and Puerto Rico, where a 58-year-old man died after police said he was swept away by a river in the central mountain town of Comerio.
+By Tuesday morning, authorities said they had restored power to nearly 300,000 of the island's 1.47 million customers.
+Power was also restored to San Jorge Children and Women's Hospital in San Juan Tuesday afternoon, Puerto Rico power distribution company Luma reported.

+Puerto Rico's governor warned it could take days before everyone has electricity.

 Michelle Carlo, a medical adviser for Direct Relief in Puerto Rico, told CBS News on Tuesday that conditions on the island were "eerily similar" to 2017, when Hurricane Maria caused nearly 3,000 deaths.